Vinod Tawde: Early life and education

 Vinod Tawde was born on 20 July 1963 in a Maratha family in the Girangaon area of Bombay (present-day Mumbai).

 Vinod Tawde is a Higher Secondary School Certificate holder from Sathaye College (previously known as 'Parle College').
 After passing the Higher Secondary School Certificate examination, Tawde pursued a vocational course from Dnyaneshwar Vidyapeeth, Pune which is an Educational Trust that provides technical training courses.
-He is not a degree holder.

 Political career

 Vinod Tawade is a member of the Rashtriya Swayamsevak Sangh (RSS) since childhood.

-He was a full time worker of Akhil Bharatiys Vidyarhi Parishad(ABVP).
+He was a full time worker of Akhil Bharatiya Vidyarhi Parishad(ABVP).

-As a head of the Mumbai unit of the ABVP, he showed his courage and leadership by achieving many firsts in the history of the ABVP and also in the students world then in Mumbai.
+As a head of the Mumbai unit of the ABVP, Tawade demonstrated leadership in both the ABVP and among students in Mumbai.

 In 1995, Vinod Tawde was first named as the Maharashtra General Secretary of the BJP and he served up to 1999.
 Once again in 2002, he was assigned the responsibility; he served the term up to 2011.
 In 1999, Vinod Tawde was elected as the President of the Mumbai Metropolitan Unit of the BJP.
 He enjoys the record of being the youngest candidate elected for this position.
 Vinod Tawde is on the board of directors of Rambhau Mhalgi Prabodhini, a non-profit organisation that provides leadership training to socio-political activists.